 When to Write a Press Release

-Too often dog pros miss opportunities to engage with local press.
+Too often dog pros miss opportunities to engage with local and online press.
 Here are some times to take advantage:

 Writing a Great Press Release